-Children respond to the examples around them.
+Children respond to the communicating around them.
 As such, the ways in which you communicate mathematically provide a model for children's communicating.
-Engaging in dialogue with children, actively listening to what they are saying and responding sensitively with thoughtful questions will encourage them to listen to one another and respect each other's ideas.
+Engaging in dialogue with children, actively listening to what they are saying, and responding sensitively with thoughtful questions, will encourage them to listen to one another and respect each other's ideas.

 Make sure that appropriate resources for illustrating ideas in the area of study are freely accessible.
-For example, when studying distance, centimetre rulers, metre sticks or rulers, tape-measures, trundle wheels and lengths of string can be made available to children, or, for 2D shapes, interesting packaging, geo strips and connectors, geoboards and elastic bands, modelling dough, construction sticks or straws, and squared and isometric 'dot' paper as well as images and everyday examples of shapes.
+For example, when studying volume and capacity, measuring devices such as bottles, jars, jugs or measuring cylinders should be made available to children, or, for 3D shapes, a range of interesting packaging which may be opened up to form nets, geo strips and connectors, geoboards and elastic bands, modelling dough, construction sticks or straws, and squared and isometric 'dot' paper, as well as images and everyday examples of shapes.

-Observe how children use the available resources, listen to what they are saying, watch what they are doing and respond with questions and qualified praise when you notice active listening and thoughtful questioning.
+Observe how children use the available resources, listen to what they are saying, watch what they are doing and respond with questions and focused praise when you notice active listening and thoughtful questioning.
 What children do and say will help you to understand what they are thinking.

-The activities in Geometry, Measurement and Statistics 4 are designed to build on a foundation of understanding, skills and knowledge in the areas of number and calculating.
-Within the Numicon teaching programme, this foundation is provided by Number, Pattern and Calculating 4.
+The activities in Geometry, Measurement and Statistics 6 are also designed to build on a foundation of understanding, skills and knowledge in the areas of number and calculating.
+Within the Numicon teaching programme, this foundation is provided by Number, Pattern and Calculating 6.

 Providing a range of examples and contexts for children's work will also encourage them to develop and refine the imagery they use to 'do' mathematics.
-Opportunities are highlighted throughout the activities; e.g. the idea of tessellation might be illustrated and elaborated through discussing real-life examples such as those found in tiling, paving and brickwork, squared and isometric paper, checked patterns on fabric and game boards, honeycombs, nets and chain-link fencing, or the pattern on the surface of a football.
-Similarly suggestions are given throughout Geometry, Measurement and Statistics 4 for practice problems with a wide range of contexts, involving time and duration, money, mass, and volume and capacity.
+Opportunities are highlighted throughout the activities; e.g. creating nets could be presented in the context of food packaging, and newspaper reports could illustrate the need to collect data and present it in a range of graphical formats.
+Similarly, suggestions are given throughout the Geometry, Measurement and Statistics 6 Teaching Resource Handbook for practice problems with a wide range of contexts, involving time, distance, mass, and volume and capacity.